The Race to Push

 You’ll notice that this solution is inherently asynchronous.
 However, we already discussed previously that processing pushes asynchronously would result in a bad experience for the user if they complete their PR and think it completes, and then later get informed that it actually failed becaue of a merge conflict.
 The trick to making this work well is to make sure that the server can process merge requests fast enough that the UX can actually remain synchronous.
 So the user clicks the complete button, they see a spinner for a couple of seconds, and it either succeeds, or it fails because of a merge conflict.

-With this approach in place, and with a bunch of optimization work on the server, the Azure DevOps repo is now able to keep up with developers trying to complete PRs into master, and this is no longer a bottleneck to our productivity.
+With this approach in place, and with a bunch of optimization work on the server, the Azure DevOps repo is now able to keep up with developers trying to complete PRs into main, and this is no longer a bottleneck to our productivity.

 What’s more, the Windows repo is also onboard and successfully using this system.
 The PR service can now complete up to 400 PRs per target branch, per hour, in the Windows repo with its giant merge commits.
 That is a fast enough rate that users almost never see any queue build up, and their pushes always succeed unless there is an actual merge conflict.
 Note that 400 PRs per target branch per hour is a fast enough rate, because the 4000 devs in Windows split their work across a hierarchy of branches.
 We’ll talk more about this branch structure in an upcoming article.

 Saeed Noursalehi is a Principal Program Manager on the Azure DevOps team at Microsoft, and works on making Git scale for the largest teams in Microsoft